 In a 3-layer shell, the Gore-Tex membrane is laminated between the outer shell and the inner fabric of the jacket, laminating these three layers together.
 The third layer of material protects the Gore-Tex membrane against abrasion and body sweats.
-While many features are similar to the 2-layer membranes, the performance of the 3-layer jackets is unparallel for keeping the water out.
-Added to high wind resistance, their overall quality tops the three options.
+While many features are similar to the 2-layer membranes, the performance of the 3-layer jackets is unparalleled for keeping the water out.
+With high wind resistance, their overall quality tops the three options.

 PROS: Thicker, stronger, and more durable fabric.
 Best performing against the rain.
 Adapted for a broader range of outdoor activities.
 Great wind resistance.
 Better insulation.
 It can be used as an outer hard-shell for snow sports and winter activities.

 CONS: Less breathable.
 Less comfortable.
 More expensive.
 Heavier.

 BEST USE: Heavy rain, multi-day treks, intense outdoor activities.